rcifw/rcifw.github.io/docs/software/jupyter-notebook.md

 ## Keeping an Interactive Job Alive With Screen

-Should you accidentally lose the interactive ssh connection to the worker node your Jupyter Lab server may shut down.
+Should you accidentally lose the interactive ssh connection to the compute node your Jupyter Lab server may shut down.
 To keep it open, use a terminal multiplexer like [screen](https://www.gnu.org/software/screen/manual/screen.html) or [tmux](https://github.com/tmux/tmux/wiki) to keep the terminal connection going in the background.
 For example:

 ```
 [clusteruser@node31 ~]$ screen -S jupyter # can use any name